 or the best BVI Best Cruising and Top Anchorages, here is our review of how to spend a perfect week sailing the British Virgin Islands on a charter boat.

-NOTE: This BVI review is from our December 2016 visit, the British Virgin Islands anchorages and resorts were severely impacted in September 2017 Hurricane season.
-Much reparation have been made.
+NOTE: Some of the BVI were severely impacted in September 2017 Hurricane season.
+Much reparation has been made.

 Sailing from Tortola, and BVI’s capital of Road Town, head south east across Sir Francis Drake Channel to the so-called “Out Islands” of Norman, Peter, Salt, Cooper and Ginger.